walker84837/kitlang-rs/CONTRIBUTING.md

 ## What to do

+If you're looking for a good place to start, check out:
+- the **"Good First Issues"** section below;
-The README contains a Roadmap section which points at things this project needs help with.
+- the **README's Roadmap** section which points at things this project needs help with.

 If you have any questions on where you could start, please file an issue, even if you need to ask a question you think is "stupid".
 I'm happy to provide any further information you need.

+### Good First Issues

+If you're looking for a simple way to get started, we label issues that are suitable for beginners with ["good first issue"](https://github.com/walker84837/kitlang-rs/labels/good%20first%20issue).

 ## How to contribute